Seneca-Scholars/SS-Status-C6/status.md

+07-11-2025
+Today we added onto a keywords document that we made wednesday to have a good list of hashtags as well.
+I worked on editing my rough draft resume a some more to include these keywords, and I also met with Nelle to discuss financial aid.
+She told me about how I can save money on books by getting stuff from the library instead, and to check my classes for syllabuses to see which books I need.
+I also need to email her my financial aid package over the weekend, but for now it's time to go to the aquarium!

 07-10-2025
 Today was just a lot of time to work on our personal projects.
 I unfortunately couldn't attend Jaime's lab because I didn't have earbuds and all of the side rooms were taken.
 In terms of progress, I've finished a good portion of the base of the JS I'll need to start making scenarios.
 I've started updated my CSS now and can already tell that it's going to be a uniquely time consuing experience.